-The State Bar sets an amount up to \$10 that may be deducted from the membership fees.
-This amount includes the \$5 fixed by the California Legislature for legislative and related activities and \$5 fixed by the Board of Governors of the State Bar for the optional programs.
-The deduction is allocated to the following activities:
+The State Bar sets an amount that members are not required to pay and may deduct from the annual membership fees.
+In 2012, these deductions were in an amount up to \$30.
+This amount included \$5 fixed by the California Legislature for legislative and related activities, the \$5 fixed by the State Bar's governing board for the optional programs in bar relations and the elimination of bias, and \$20 set by the Legislature for the Temporary Emergency Legal Services Voluntary Assistance Option.
+These deductions are allocated to the following activities: